hyprnz/terraform-aws-iam-module/policy-and-role/README.md

-## Terraform Group To Policy Module
+## Terraform Policy and Role Module

 This module creates a IAM policy and IAM Role and attaches the policy to the role.